cdlib/ill-reports/README.md

 ## Configuration

 The server connects to a MySQL database containing VDX data associated with UC campuses.
-You must defined a properties file `jreport-jdbc.properties`.
+You must define a properties file `jreport-jdbc.properties`.
 - `jreport.jdbc.url` The JDBC URL of the database.
 - `jreport.jdbc.username` The database login.
 - `jreport.jdbc.password` The databaes password.